sonata-project/SonataAdminBundle/docs/cookbook/recipe_file_uploads.rst

         }
     }

-This is easy enough - we have embedded three fields, which will then use our ``ImageAdmin`` class to determine which fields to show.
+This is enough - we embedded three fields, which will then use our ``ImageAdmin`` class to determine which fields to show.

 In our PostAdmin we then have the following code to manage the relationships' lifecycles::